DooPhiLong/E-commerce-sample-dataset-dashboard-report/Data mining and cleaning.md

  <details><summary> Null values  </summary>

-- The null values of 2 columns ( review_comment_title, review_comment_message) were also mean that the customer had no comment about the service and the comment review feature was not compulsory for customer.
-So we can not drop them .
+- The null values of 3 columns ( order_approved_at, order_delivered_carrier_date, order_delivered_customer_date)  also mean that the orders were not delivered to customer or carrier.
+So We can not drop them.
 </details>